CHN-beta/ovito/doc/manual/advanced_topics/aspherical_particles.rst

 The sphere radius :math:`r` is controlled by the per-particle property ``Radius``.
 If not present, the radius is determined by the
 :ref:`particle type <scene_objects.particle_types>` or, globally, by the :ref:`Particles <visual_elements.particles>` visual element.

-The ``Position`` particle property specifies the translation of the equation above away from coordinate system origin, of course.
+The ``Position`` particle property specifies an additional translation of the spherical equation above away from coordinate system origin, of course.

 .. _howto.aspherical_particles.ellipsoids: